dhis2/dhis2-docs/src/developer/web-api/new-tracker.md

 > One between `uid` or `username` field must be provided.
 If both are provided, only username is considered.

-### Program stage working lists
+### Program stage working lists { #webapi_working_list_filters }

-If you want to make changes to a program stage working list, such as creating, updating, or deleting it, you'll have to utilize the endpoint called *programStageWorkingLists*.
-These lists are used in the Capture app to present predetermined working lists that are relevant a specific program stage in the tracker user interface.
+The program stage working lists are used in the Capture app to present predetermined working lists that are relevant to a specific program stage in the tracker user interface.
+To interact with them, you'll need to use the */api/trackedEntityInstanceFilters* resource.
+These lists can be shared and follow the same sharing pattern as any other metadata object.
+When using the */api/sharing* the type parameter will be *programStageWorkingLists*.

+    /api/40/programStageWorkingLists

+##### Payload on CRUD operations to program stage working lists

+If you want to fetch or make changes to a program stage working list, besides the endpoint mentioned above, you'll need to provide a payload in the following format: